Other sections in Research Centres & Areas:

 Management practices and the development of talent play a crucial role in managing and improving productivity.
 The Centre is working with external collaborating organisations such as the CIPD and the newly-established Productivity Council to examine these aspects of productivity.
 This work draws upon previous research as part of the Centre for Performance-Led HR, which was one of the world's leading centres of applied research into human resources.
 This Centre delivered vital research which continues to have significant impact.

-Centre for Productivity & Efficiency, Operational Research and Operations Management, Supply Chain Management
+Centre for Productivity & Efficiency, Supply Chain Management

 Centre for Productivity & Efficiency, Economics Research Group, Labour, Education and Health Economics